furic/Unity-Style-Guide/README.md

 #### Brackets and Newlines

-For single-line conditional statements we do not need any brackets:
+For single-line conditional statements, no brackets are needed:

 ```
 if (1 == 1)